Bone glue could replace metal screws in skull surgery

 Summary

-This study tests a new bioresorbable adhesive called TETRANITE for fixing bone flaps in the skull after surgery, comparing it to standard metal hardware.
-About 204 adults aged 18-80 who need a craniotomy will take part.
-The goal is to see if the adhesive is safe and keeps the bone flap stable.
+This study tests a new bioresorbable bone adhesive called TETRANITE for fixing bone flaps in the skull after surgery, comparing it to standard metal hardware.
+About 204 adults aged 18-80 who need a cranial procedure will be enrolled.
+The goal is to see if the glue is safe and keeps the bone flap stable.

 Get updates